HSSBoston/econ-pets/README.md

   -->

 - Model 4 (February 2026 -)
   - Revised from Model 2.
+The budget and time constraints are inherited from Model 2.
+The utility function is modified so that pet quantity and quality (welfare) can have
   - Model description

 - Model 5 (February 2026 -)